Togo and Benin - Voodoo Ceremony with Masks and Dance

 Are you open to new sensations and perceptions?

 Are you ready to embrace the different?
-Are you fascinated by ancient, unfamiliar cultures, their traditions, and unique architecture?
+Are you intrigued by ancient, unfamiliar cultures, their traditions, and unique architecture?
 Do you want to experience things that defy common sense?
-If so, pack your bags.
+If yes, pack your bags.

 Currently, there are no upcoming journeys to Togo and Benin.